-Table 3 Note: Multi-metering for a single case is possible, e.g., one case can fall in several case categories, such as allegations of fraud and embezzlement.
+Note: Multi-metering for a single case is possible, e.g., one case can fall in several case categories, such as allegations of fraud and embezzlement.

-The case categories most relevant for cases reported or identified in 2017 were embezzlement and fraud.
-In 55% of the overall 29 reported corruption cases, the allegations included potential embezzlement.
-In 45% of the reported corruption cases fraud was suspected.
+The case categories most relevant for cases reported in 2018 were embezzlement and fraud.
+In 57% of the overall 35 reported corruption cases, the allegations included potential embezzlement as well as fraud.